 Examinations, Assessment and Certification

 Examination, Assessment and Certification for core programmes is co-ordinated by the Department of Higher Education and Training.
 Other programmes/courses will have examination, assessment and certification subject to the various independent quality assurers under whom the specific learning programme/course resorts.

 Student Support Services

-Professional student support services are available at most public FET Colleges.
+Professional student support services are available at most public TVET Colleges.
 New students may be required to complete a competency assessment on enrolment.
 This will assist the college to determine the most suitable learning and support programmes for the prospective student.
 Generally, the student support is focused on both academic and the broader social/psychological needs of students.

-Department of Higher Education and Training, FET College bursaries that are administered by the NSFAS, are readily available but are subject to two important criteria.
+Department of Higher Education and Training, TVET College bursaries that are administered by the NSFAS, are readily available but are subject to two important criteria.
 Namely, the prospective student will be required to undergo a 'means test' that will indicate that the student really does need financial assistance and secondly, that the student has a good academic performance record.
-Prospective students who believe that they may meet these criteria should contact their nearest public FET College.
+Prospective students who believe that they may meet these criteria should contact their nearest public TVET College.
 The college will provide the application forms and oversee the application process.

 Modes of Delivery

 Various modes of delivery exist at the colleges, depending on the nature of the course.
 Some colleges also offer blended learning (e-learning) facilities for some course content.
 A number of the larger campuses have Open Learning Centres.
 Further information can be given by the college on this aspect when applying or enrolling for course admission.